 I started my archery adventure a little over three years ago with a recurve bow shooting Olympic style archery in an indoor range.
 Horseback archery had not even come to mind yet.
 Then after moving to South Texas I found a local stable that taught mounted archery.
 After taking my first lesson, I realized that my Olympic style of archery would not be suitable for horseback.
-With the help of my coach, Trey Schlichting, I learned "Martial Archery", a style of archery that was used for hunting and warfare in historic times to shoot off the horse and begin my mounted archery journey.
+I then learned the style of archery that was used for hunting and warfare in historic times to shoot off the horse and begin my mounted archery journey.

 Before I was actually ready, I started competing around the country entering in as many state competitions as I could.
 After my first six months of mounted archery I got my first horse Diana.
 Diana is a six-year-old Egyptian Arabian.
 When I bought her she could not collect at the canter and hated the sound of the bow shooting from her back.
 It took many months of training before she would not run from the sound of the bow.
 It then took many more months before she was comfortable with being shot off of.